 Dango: Japan’s Beloved Traditional Sweet That Celebrates the Seasons

 From spring cherry blossoms to autumn moon-viewing nights, dango (団子) has long been more than just a simple indulgence in Japan.
-These soft, skewered rice dumplings offer a glimpse into Japan’s deep-rooted harmony with nature and the rhythm of seasonal life.
+These soft, skewered rice dumplings offer a glimpse into Japan’s harmony with nature and the rhythm of seasonal life.
 Whether glazed with sweet soy sauce or topped with red bean paste, each variety of dango carries its own cultural charm—and every bite connects you to centuries of Japanese heritage.

 What Is Dango?
 A Staple of Japanese Wagashi